charlieocurtis/bathymetry-plot/README.md

 # Bathymetry Plot
-This is an application to plot and visualise Bathymetric Data.
-Featuring a GUI with the hopes that the program will be applicable to other areas that benefit from 3D mapping and heat maps.
+This project aims to process bathymetric data (primarily), and present it in the form of a 3D model, as to capture the contouring, and shape of the ocean floor.
+The data is collected, processed and then run through plotting dependencies.
+The hope is that this makes 3D plotting software more accessible, but also, that these applications within this project may be used for other contexts, where 3D mapping is of a concern.

 ## Contents
 - [About](#about)